-- Flight path not vertical at start and finish of stall turn. - Stall turn not exactly 180°. - Radiuses of entry and exit 1/4 loops not equal.
+- Flight path not vertical at start and finish of stall turn. - The model does not stop before pivoting. - Radiuses of entry and exit 1⁄4 loops not equal.

 5.14 Rectangular Approach - S.15

 The manoeuvre commences with the model flying straight and level into wind over the takeoff line, a turn of 90 degrees, a crosswind leg, a second turn of 90 degrees, a downwind leg, a third turn of 90 degrees, a crosswind leg, a fourth turn of 90 degrees and straight flight towards the point of touchdown.
 The first three legs will be at constant altitude, the descent to touchdown will commence after the second crosswind leg.
 The maneuver is completed just prior to two meters from the ground.